Rushi83081/Rushi-b60/Azure /2_Availability_and_Scaling/availability_set_zone.md

-# 1.No Infrastructure Redundancy Required
+## 1. No Infrastructure Redundancy Required

 In this setup, no infrastructure redundancy is required.